vladskvortsov/mind-project1/project1/README.md

 - AWS Account
 - Github Account

-## Secrets Configuration
-The project requires these secrets in your GitHub repository:

-AWS_ACCESS_KEY_ID: IAM access key for AWS API operations.
-AWS_SECRET_ACCESS_KEY: Secret key paired with the access key.
-AWS_REGION: The AWS region where resources will be created (e.g., us-east-1).
-AWS_ACCOUNT_ID: ID number of your account (e.g. 111122244444)
-AWS_S3_BUCKET_NAME: Name for your S3 bucket to create

 ## Environmental variables:
 Variables for backend used by example phyton code, if you wanna use your own containers you should provide your vars in the _deploy-backend.yml_.

     DB_NAME
     DB_USER
     DB_PASSWORD